Who Is Marlo Thomas?

 An ebullient, perky brunette, Thomas began appearing on such TV shows as 77 Sunset Strip, Bonanza and The Donna Reed Show in the 1960s.
-Her career truly broke though in 1965 when she appeared in a London production of Barefoot in the Park and landed the lead on a new series called That Girl (1966-1971).
+After joining the 1965 London production of Barefoot in the Park, her career took off when she landed the lead on a new series called That Girl.

 On the hit sitcom, Thomas played aspiring actress and model Ann Marie, an independent, career-oriented woman learning to make it on her own in New York City with a little help from her boyfriend, Donald Hollinger (Ted Bessell), and her father, Lou Marie (Lew Parker).
 The show, which was later revealed to have had the trailblazing Thomas as executive producer, made the actress a household name and earned her the Best TV Star, Female, Golden Globe in 1967.

 'Free to Be...'

 After That Girl ended in 1971, Thomas produced and starred in the children's TV special Free to Be...
 You and Me (1974), which was based on a 1972 album that also inspired a book.
 The show celebrated diversity and open expression and featured an all-star cast that included Alan Alda, Harry Belafonte, Mel Brooks, Roberta Flack, Michael Jackson and Kris Kristofferson.
 Free to Be won an Emmy Award, Thomas's first after multiple acting nominations for That Girl.